Cooperation between coherent control and noises in quantum metrology: Introduction

-We note that there are studies on environment-assisted quantum metrology\cite{Goldstein2011,Cappellaro2012}, where the environment is assumed to be consisted with many spins that can not be controlled individually(but may be controlled collectively) and can be parameterized by the unknown field as well\cite{Goldstein2011,Cappellaro2012}.
-By designing proper pulses, the information accumulated by the spins in the environment can be transferred back to the probe state for the improvement of the precision limit\cite{Goldstein2011,Cappellaro2012}.
-These studies are different from the cooperative scheme studied here, where we do not assume that the environment is consisted of spins that can participate in the parametrization on its own, and the cooperative scheme works for markovian dynamics where there is no back flow of information from the environment to the system as required in previous schemes.
+There have been relevant studies on environment-assisted quantum metrology \cite{Goldstein2011,Cappellaro2012}, where the environment is assumed to consist of many spins that can not be controlled individually (but may be controlled collectively).
+These spins can be parameterized by unknown fields as well \cite{Goldstein2011,Cappellaro2012}.
+By designing proper pulses, the information accumulated by the spins in the environment can be transferred back to the probe state for the improvement of estimation precision limit \cite{Goldstein2011,Cappellaro2012}.
+These studies are different from the cooperative scheme studied in this paper, where we do not assume the environment to be composed of spins that can participate in the parametrization process on their own.
+The cooperative scheme thus works under Markovian dynamics where there is no back flow of information from the environment to the system.